Cyber Monday breaks US records with $7.9 billion in online sales

 This year's Cyber Monday was a huge boon for retailers, with sales coming in even better than anticipated.
-And, yes, it shattered last year's record yet again.
+And, yes, it shattered last year's record.

 US online sales this Monday were $7.9 billion, just ahead of expectations of $7.8 billion and 19 percent above last year, Adobe Analytics reported Monday.
 Those massive numbers made this year's Cyber Monday the biggest online sales day in US history, keeping up the trend of a new record being minted that day every year.